kekse1/norbert/README.md

 ### Update
 Everything in the **CORE** is ready now (**v2.2.10.0** @ **2024-10-07**)!
-I'm currently formatting the carrier and making the last preparations, so in some hours I'm able to let my Norbert think. ... actually atm without any real input data (see the next point, below): the **root** processor will work nevertheless.
+I'm currently formatting the carrier and making the last preparations, so in some hours I'm able to let my Norbert think. ... actually atm without any real input data (see the next point, below), but the **root** processor will work nevertheless.

 Next, mostly the last part, will be the `crawler` for text/code/.. input and the conversion scripts for media input, which will be audio and video, mostly.
 Notice: I'm going to feed it in **RAW PCM**,